rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/apache-cassandra-cli.rst

   oc exec -it cassandra-0 -- nodetool status

 It will take a minute or two for all three Cassandra nodes to come online and discover each other.
-When it’s ready you should see the following output in from the ``nodetool status`` command (address and host ID will vary):
+When it's ready you should see the following output in from the ``nodetool status`` command (address and host ID will vary):

 .. code-block:: shell